 In this example, we allocate 1 full compute node, compile the myprog.c program with the

 -O0 -g debugging options and run the IDB debugger interactively on the myprog.x executable.
 The GUI access is via the X11 port forwarding provided by the PBS workload manager.

 The Intel debugger is capable of debugging multithreaded and MPI parallel programs as well.

 Small Number of MPI Ranks¶

-For debugging small number of MPI ranks, you may execute and debug each rank in separate xterm terminal (do not forget the X display).
-Using Intel MPI, this may be done in following way:
+For debugging small number of MPI ranks, you may execute and debug each rank in a separate xterm terminal (do not forget the X display.
+Using Intel MPI, this may be done in the following way:

 $ qsub -q qexp -l select=2:ncpus=24 -X -I qsub: waiting for job 19654.srv11 to start qsub: job 19655.srv11 ready $ ml intel $ mpirun -ppn 1 -hostfile $PBS_NODEFILE --enable-x xterm -e idbc ./mympiprog.x

-In this example, we allocate 2 full compute node, run xterm on each node and start idb debugger in command line mode, debugging two ranks of mympiprog.x application.
-The xterm will pop up for each rank, with idb prompt ready.
-The example is not limited to use of Intel MPI
+In this example, we allocate 2 full compute nodes, run xterm on each node, and start the IDB debugger in the command line mode, debugging two ranks of the mympiprog.x application.
+The xterm will pop up for each rank with IDB prompt ready.
+The example is not limited to use of Intel MPI.

 Large Number of MPI Ranks¶

 Run the IDB debugger from within the MPI debug option.
 This will cause the debugger to bind to all ranks and provide aggregated outputs across the ranks, pausing execution automatically just after startup.
 You may then set break points and step the execution manually.
 Using Intel MPI: